moxystudio/eslint-config/README.md

 ## File naming convention

 If your file exports a single class, your filename should be exactly the name of the class.
-For other cases, the name of the file should be the same as the default exports (prefer camelCase).
+For other cases, the name of the file should be the same as the default exports.
+If the file doesn't have a default export, the name can be in `kebab-case` (e.g.: `some-file.js`).

 ## License